clod81/timctf/webapp/README.md

 # README

-1 - race cond on start with balance...
+1 - race cond on start with balance... - IMPLEMENTED after signup, if submit start thing more than once, you can get balance more than once

-2 - api or csv field thingee
+2 - api or csv field thinge, override

-3 - websockets chat xss - unauthenticated (broadcast)
+3 - websockets chat xss - unauthenticated (broadcast) - IMPLEMENTED
+  (under message_socket_working/socket.io/examples/chat - node index.js - port 4500)
+  need to start redis server on redis-server --port 6399

-4 - websockets authenticed with a jwt and extra user_id: hidden way to
+4 - websockets authenticated with a jwt and extra user_id: hidden functionality

 5 - mmmm maybe service workers xss somehow if have time?